DogDoge0-0/DOB-Permit-Viewer/README.md

 - Address Visualization (Work In Progress)
 - Exporting to Google Sheets (Work In Progress)
 - Exporting to Microsoft Excel (Work In Progress)
+- Sort data by ascending or descending (Functional)